LINQ-Based Feedback#

 module.get_router_config()

-Get the router configuration for the respective module.
+Retrieve the router configuration for the module.

-fb_pop_data id:I8, data:R
+• Selective pop by id: fb_pop_data id:I8, data:R

 Figure 2: Popping data with a specific id (here e.g. 7).